-More recently, we are scheduled to tour Emmanuel Lutheran Church (23 Semple Farm Road), Sunday, February 7.
+More recently, we toured Emmanuel Lutheran Church (23 Semple Farm Road), Sunday, February 7.
 We have watched this property for some time and will report back on its suitability.

 Some in our congregation may have concerns about how we can afford a new building, with a cost in the $1.3 - 2M range.
 The funds for purchasing our new property will come from these three sources:

 - Bank mortgage

 Parker has learned much from his work with local banks.
 Particularly promising is his ongoing work with Towne Bank, the same representative and bank used by CVUU (our sister congregation in Virginia Beach) for their financing.
 He was encouraged that Towne Bank did not seem overly concerned with our remaining $55K debt.

 Here is an easy math approximation of how the financing might work out for a $2M project.
 Exact amounts, of course, are not yet known.